cssturaro/my-c-journey/README.md

 For example, if the product value is R$ 270.00, the down payment and each installment would be R$ 90.00.
 If the product value is R$ 302.75, the down payment would be R$ 102.75, and the two installments would be R$ 100.00 each.
 Write a program that receives the total product value and calculates the down payment and the two installments according to these rules.
 This method helps simplify the creation and payment of the installment invoices.

+21. **Positive or Negative Number**
+Read a number and display whether it is positive or negative.

+22. **Absolute Value**
+Read a number and display its absolute value.

+23. **Even or Odd Number**
+Read a number and print whether it is even or not.

+24. **Greatest of Three Numbers**
+Read three numbers and display the greatest among them.

+25. **Days in a Month**
+Read the number corresponding to a month and display the number of days in that month.
 ---

 Feel free to explore each exercise and see how I solved them.